 Platforms are at the centre of the debate as a shift is occurring including the address to the proposed regulation of platforms in various jurisdictions.
-These are the discussions that policymakers, practitioners and stakeholders will need to have imminently.
+These are the discussions that policymakers, practitioners, and stakeholders will need to have imminently.
 These reports have resulted in proposed legislation such as the EU Digital Markets Act, as well as draught legislation before the UK Parliament and the US Congress.

 Brexit, or the United Kingdom’s exit from the European Union, has fuelled new regulatory developments.
 The British approach to dealing with big tech has become increasingly clear in recent months, and the country is entering a neo-regulatory phase.
 On the regulatory front, the need to address the broad challenges of digital dominance prompted the formation of the Digital Regulators Cooperation Forum – a novel coalition of regulators aiming to share know-how across diverse fields as it grapples with platform regulation.

-In this global context, a distinctly British approach has emerged.
+In this global context, a distinct British approach has emerged.
 Given the UK government’s promotion of its post-Brexit image, success in regulatory innovation is viewed as having potential assembling power – that is, as providing an influential route for shaping the institutional changes that will be negotiated internationally.
 The Global-British path is intended to be distinct and unique, a liberation from unwanted trammels, and to deviate clearly from the EU’s course and practise.
 At the same time, the more the UK deviates from its previous regulatory equivalence with the world’s largest trading bloc, the less it can rely on its previous regulatory equivalence.